radicle-dev/radicle.xyz/_guides/seeder.md

 #### Viewing policies

-You can view your node's *default* by entering `rad config get node.policy`.
+You can view your node's *default* by entering `rad config get node.seedingPolicy`.
 To view the policy of a specific repository, use the `rad inspect` command.
 For
 example: